-Introduce New Hires to Policies and Benefits Prior to Day One
+Introduce Policies and Benefits Prior to Day One

 Incorporate Position-Specific Training

-Although position-specific training is likely to be a long-term skill development endeavor, the primacy of role clarity (see the section above) necessitates that targeted training begins in the initial stages of onboarding.
-Similar to a new hire’s introduction to policies and benefits, organizations can (and should) begin delivering tailored training materials to employees in the pre-boarding period.
-As even the most experienced new hires will be in need of an introduction to the tasks and processes that will come to define their position/role, interactive video and e-learning content are essential resources in the quest for productivity – particularly in remote onboarding scenarios.
+Similar to a new hire’s introduction to policies and benefits, organizations should begin delivering tailored training materials to employees in the pre-boarding period.
+Even the most experienced new hires will be in need of an introduction to the tasks and processes that will come to define their role, so interactive video and e-learning content are essential resources in the quest for productivity – particularly in remote onboarding scenarios.